breeze7-opt/optimizer/README.md

-Welcome everyone to use AdaGC algorithm
+Welcome everyone to use AdaGC algorithm；
 I will release the experimental code for ViT late